Income Tax Calculator India FY 2025–26 & FY 2026–27

 Effective Tax Rate:

-⚠️ Disclaimer: Tax calculations are indicative and based on FY 2025–26 rules.
+⚠️ Disclaimer: Tax calculations are indicative and based on selected financial year.
 Actual tax payable may vary due to rebates, surcharge, rounding, and individual circumstances.

 Full Tax Summary – Old vs New Regime